-The practice involved patients, staff and external partners to support high-quality sustainable services.
+The practice involved patients, the public, staff and external partners to support high-quality sustainable services.

 - A full and diverse range of patients', staff and external partners' views and concerns were encouraged, heard and acted on to shape services and culture.
-There was an active patient participation group. - The service was transparent, collaborative and open with stakeholders about performance.
+There was an active patient participation group. - The patient participation group worked alongside the practice to review the national GP patient survey results and design and facilitate a practice own GP survey. - The service was transparent, collaborative and open with stakeholders about performance.